Kerala Startup Mission: Fab Lab

 The Kerala Startup Mission (KSUM), with the support of the Government of Kerala, has established two Massachusetts Institute of Technology (MIT) Fab Labs in the state: one at Technopark, Trivandrum, within the Indian Institute of Information Technology and Management, Kerala (IIITM-K), and another at the Kerala Technology Innovation Zone (KTIZ) in Kochi.
-A Fab Lab is a technical prototyping platform designed to stimulate local entrepreneurship and foster innovation.
+A A Fab lab is a technical prototyping platform designed to stimulate local entrepreneurship and foster innovation.
 It provides access to digital fabrication tools, empowering individuals to create custom-made products.
 Beyond local impact, Fab Labs connect users to a global network of learners, educators, technologists, and innovators.

-KSUM's Fab Lab initiative, in collaboration with the Center for Bits and Atoms Fab Lab Foundation at MIT, aims to encourage startups in fields like printed electronics.
+KSUM's Fab Lab initiative, in collaboration with the Center for Bits and Atoms at MIT, aims to encourage startups in fields like printed electronics.
 By providing access to advanced prototyping equipment and a supportive ecosystem, the Fab Labs contribute to Kerala's growing innovation landscape.

 Super Fab Lab

-Kerala made history in 2020 by inaugurating India's first Super Fab Lab in Kochi, a collaborative venture with the Massachusetts Institute of Technology (MIT).
+In 2020, Kerala inaugurated India's first Super Fab Lab in Kochi, a collaborative venture with the Massachusetts Institute of Technology (MIT).
 Occupying a 10,000 square foot space, the lab is equipped with machinery valued at over ₹7 crore.
 This facility, located at the Integrated Startup Complex (ISC), is the only one of its kind outside the United States.

 The Super Fab Lab is designed to propel hardware innovation and development, offering researchers, innovators, and developers capabilities beyond those of traditional Fab Labs.
 Its establishment positions Kerala as a significant hub for technology and entrepreneurship.